A demonstration that classical gravity does not produce entanglement: A Newton-Cartan Analysis

-As further evidence for (and explication of) the claim that NCG captures the Newtonian limit of classical gravitational mediation, note that NCG can be quantized into a gauge field theory, whose quanta (``Newton-Cartan gravitons'') are infinite speed longitudinal bosons \cite{christian1997exactly}.
-These, like the more familiar gravitons of quantized linear GR, form a \textit{third} subsystem \textit{mediating} gravity between a pair of massive subsystems.
-As we pointed out in \cite{huggett2023quantum} this tripartite subsystem picture is essential for sensibly invoking LOCC, so must be respected.
-The operative sense of `local' is that there is no direct interaction between the masses, but only with the mediator (indeed, our original point was that NCG shows that instantaneous propagation in a classical setting is not sufficient for mediating entanglement).
-That such a tripartite model arises from quantizing NCG is evidence that one can also safely take \textit{classical} NCG to capture the Newtonian limit in the most perspicuous way for investigating classical mediation.\footnote{\cite{dibiagio2025circuitlocalityrelativisticlocality, di2025simple} argue that LOCC (and other no-go theorems) require a stricter sense of `mediator', which excludes gauge theories, including general relativity, and potentially NCG.
+As further evidence for (and explication of) the claim that NCG captures the Newtonian limit in a way relevant to the investigation into gravitational mediation, note that NCG can be quantized into a gauge field theory, whose quanta (``Newton-Cartan gravitons'') are (infinite speed) longitudinal bosons \cite{christian1997exactly}.
+These, like the more familiar gravitons of quantized linear GR, form a \textit{third} subsystem \textit{mediating} between a pair of massive subsystems.
+As we pointed out in \cite{huggett2023quantum}, this tripartite subsystem picture is essential for sensibly invoking LOCC, so must be respected in any consideration of arguments that involve \textsc{Claim} articulated above.
+That is, the operative sense of `local' is that there is no direct interaction between the masses, but only with the mediator; indeed, our original point in invoking NCG in \cite[\S5.2.2]{huggett2023quantum} was to show explicitly that instantaneous propagation in a non-relativistic setting is not sufficient for mediating entanglement.
+That such a tripartite model arises from quantizing NCG---while there is \textit{no} corresponding quantization of standard Newtonian gravity as such a third mediating subsystem---is evidence that one can also safely take \textit{classical} NCG to capture the Newtonian limit in the most perspicuous way for investigating \emph{classical} mediation.\footnote{\cite{dibiagio2025circuitlocalityrelativisticlocality, di2025simple} argue that LOCC (and other no-go theorems) require a stricter sense of `mediator', which excludes gauge theories, including general relativity, and potentially NCG.
 We do not claim that our definition of `mediator' is sufficient for LOCC (though it is necessary), only that it is sufficient for a more general notion of mediation, in line with what is expressed by the impressionistic equation 2 in \cite{di2025simple}.
 Indeed, we take the discussion that closes \cite[\S F]{dibiagio2025circuitlocalityrelativisticlocality} as tacit acknowledgment that the more general notion is (sometimes) what is physically relevant.}